I Pride Myself on Having Heart and Driving Hard to Get Results!

 I had a modest upbringing and I fought hard to make it to the top.
 While attending law school at night, I remember a comment that was made to me in a social setting - "It's not easy being a young attorney."
 As a young attorney, it was by no means easy, but nothing stops me from coming out swinging and going the distance.
 Being the first in my family to become an attorney, fighting with all of my heart to make the difficult situations my clients were faced with better, and putting my stake in the ground as a young attorney were challenges to be met and overcome.
 When my clients come to me for help, they are often facing one of their most difficult times in life.
 Knowing that life is not always easy, I take clients' concerns personally, and I am only satisfied when a client is satisfied.
 Success is often hard-fought, and I wouldn't expect it to be any other way.

 I threw my hat in the ring the day I graduated from Temple University's Beasley School of Law; a proud occasion after four demanding years of classes, four nights a week, and while working full-time.
 With that goal in life accomplished, I took the initiative to learn what it takes to win as an attorney.
 Working with a legend among Philadelphia criminal defense attorneys, studying criminal defense trial advocacy at the Defender Association of Philadelphia through Temple Law, and serving as a select private attorney for the New Jersey Office of the Public Defender gave me incomparable trial experience and expertise.
-I went on to establish the Lento Law Firm which I started and built from the ground up, and which in close to a decade has successfully handled thousands of clients' cases.
+I went on to establish the Lento Law Firm which I started and built from the ground up, and which in more than a decade has successfully handled thousands of clients' cases across the nation, some of which have generated national and even international media coverage.

-Ultimately, experience matters, not just in the courtroom, but especially in the college and university disciplinary setting, and I have helped countless students, professors, and others in academia through their most difficult times in life at more than a thousand universities and colleges across the United States.
+Ultimately, experience matters, not just in the courtroom, but especially in the college and university disciplinary setting, and I have helped countless students, professors, and others in academia through their most difficult times in life at more than a thousand colleges and universities across the United States.
 I have represented countless clients at colleges and universities across all corners of the United States - in Alaska, California, Florida, Hawaii, Maine, Texas, and so forth - and I have also represented many clients who are studying or teaching abroad - for example, in Asia, Europe, the Mideast, and the Caribbean.
 Having the requisite experience and resources to effectively and successfully represent students, professors, and others in academia, whether locally, nationally, and even internationally, is one of many strengths that I bring to the table and which allows my clients the best prospect of success.
+In many cases, successful resolutions can be had at the school level when effective steps forward are taken, but when necessary, I have also sought justice on behalf of clients in courts throughout the United States.

 When I set a goal in life, I do not stop until I succeed, and I put the same determination into resolving my clients' concerns - Countless battles both in and out of the courtroom, countless negotiations where the stakes are always high, and sometimes, everything falls into place without having to come out swinging.
 Nothing gets handed to most people in life, and whether it's a position I'm arguing for a client, a negotiation with the powers that be that will allow for a more favorable resolution to a client's case, or anything that requires me to drive hard, I do not stop until I get results!